-Cogent are also working with representative and trade groups such as the British Sign and Graphical Association (BSGA) and the United Kingdom Resource Centre, engaging with their Women in Science and Engineering Work programmes.
+Cogent are also working with representative groups such as the United Kingdom Resource Centre, engaging with their Women in Science and Engineering Work programmes.

 On and off the job training (Wales)

 Summary of on- and off-the-job training

 For both Foundation Apprenticeships and Apprenticeships these hours may vary depending on previous experience and attainment of the apprentice.
 Where a learner enters an apprenticeship agreement having previously attained or acquired the appropriate competence or knowledge, this prior learning needs to be recognised and documented using the relevant QCF credit transfer, QCF exemption or Recognition of Prior Learning (RPL) procedures.
 The amount of 'on-the-job' training required to complete the apprenticeship under the apprenticeship agreement may then be reduced accordingly, provided the total numbers of 'on-the-job' hours for this framework can be verified for apprenticeship certification.